oli4vr/gpfsrest/README.md

 # Install/Uninstall on gpfs nodes
 Copy the installer package/script to the hosts you want to install it on.
 Follow the instructions provided by the scripts output to install/uninstall.

+# RPM build
+When /usr/bin/rpmbuild exists an rpm package will be generated.
+You can then use the rpm package to install the sensor instead of the install script.